Skip to Content

 Hotel Boutique Corral del Rey **- Budget

 This small private hotel from the 17th century is located in the old quarter of Barrio Alfalfa in Seville center.
-This stylish hotel provides an impressive range of amenities, including a plunge pool and rooftop terrace.
+This stylish hotel provides a range of amenities, including a plunge pool and rooftop terrace.

 All 17 rooms in this Seville hotel are beautifully furnished and fully equipped with satellite channel TV, Bluetooth speaker, and DVD player.